 Tuition & Policies

-**Tuition payment to be paid in full by cash, check or credit card upon enrollment.
+All registrations must be paid in full by cash, check or credit card upon enrollment.

 Proper dance attire and neatness are required for all classes.